|SSM Cardinal Glennon Children's Medical Center|

 Why Safety Is Important

-More than 25,000 people are treated in hospital emergency rooms for skateboard-related injuries every year.
+It's easy for riders to lose their balance when riding a skateboard.
+And every fall brings the chance of injury.
 Some of those injuries are severe, and skateboarders have been killed by head injuries and collisions with cars.

 Kids and beginners are the most likely to get hurt.
 More than half of skateboard injuries happen to people under the age of 15.
-One-third happen to those who have been skateboarding less than a week.
+A third happen to those who have been skateboarding less than a week.

 Experienced skaters get hurt, too.
 As the difficulty of tricks increases, so does the risk of injury, and things like rocks and poor riding surfaces are always a threat.